bitcointranscripts/bitcointranscripts/tabconf/2021/coin-selection-algorithms-andrew-chow-tabconf-2021.md

 Audience: Unless I misunderstood the consolidation fee rate, is that a constant?
 Are you picking that?

 Andrew: So it's a user configurable value.
-We picked 10 because it seemed nice.
+We picked ten because it seemed nice.
 But that's the default value.
 It can be changed through various settings.

 Audience: So I can set it to 5, compare all these algorithms and I might end up with a different result to someone who set it to 20 or something.